 With these steps, you'll be able to create clean and precise outlines around any part of your image in Photoshop.
 Play around with the settings to get the perfect look for your project.

-Also Read This: Adding an Image to a Word Document
+Also Read This: Saving an Image from Cricut Design Space

 Choosing the Right Color and Thickness for the Outline